sameer-goel/aws-machine-learning/10_QnA.md

 Q. Test ML model in Prod.
 - 2 models on SINGLE endpoint
 - Route % of traffic to each for evaluation of best one
-- Route 100% to the model having better perforance.
+- Route 100% to the model having better performance.

 Q. IAM Policy required to create Models
 - iam:PassRole action is needed for the Amazon SageMaker action sagemaker:CreateModel